Bespano/Heras_open-sams/README.md

 Execute the sql code in order to create the database model.
 Run your application by typing the folder name in your browser.

+# Contributing
+Please go to the CONTRIBUTING file if you feel like giving us a hand over the code, documentation, UX or just on general feedback.